DeveloperMonirBD/library-management-system-client/README.md

 4. Open your browser and navigate to

-`https://lingo-bingo12.netlify.app/` to view the application.
+`....` to view the application.

-## Usage

-1. **Lesson Page**:

--   Navigate to the lesson page to see a grid of vocabulary cards.
--   Click on a vocabulary card to hear the pronunciation.
--   Click the "When to say" button to open a modal with detailed information.

-2. **Vocabulary Pronunciation**:

--   Click on any vocabulary card to hear the word pronounced.
--   Uses the Web Speech API to convert text to speech.

-## Code Structure

--   **LessonPage.js**: Main component that displays vocabulary cards and handles pronunciation and modals.
--   **VocabularyPronunciation.js**: Component that contains the interactive vocabulary cards.
--   **variants.js**: Contains animation variants for Framer Motion.
--   **vocabularies.json**: Contains the vocabulary data.

 ## What to Submit

--   Private Github Repo Link : https://github.com/programming-hero-web-course1/b10-a9-authentication-DeveloperMonirBD
+-   Private Github Repo Link : https://github.com/programming-hero-web-course2/b10a11-client-side-DeveloperMonirBD

--   Live link to the deployed project : https://lingo-bingo-a69cd.web.app/
+-   Live link to the deployed project :